tomzx/blog.tomrochette.com-content/agi/books/cognitive-science-an-introduction-to-the-science-of-the-mind/article.md

 * (p319) By using the Nissl stain to examine the distribution of different types of neuron across the cerebral cortex, Brodmann identified over fifty different cortical regions
 * (p319) Principle of segregation: The idea that the cerebral cortex is divided into segregated areas with distinct neuronal populations
 * (p321) Tract tracing: Injecting a chemical that works as a marker into a particular brain region.
 Typical markers are radioactive amni acids or chemicals such as horseradish peroxidase (HRP)
+* (p325) Principle of integration: The idea that cognitive functioning involves the coordinated activity of networks of different brain areas, with different types of task recruiting different networks of brain areas
+* (p327) The reason that EEGs (electroencephalography) are so useful for studying ERPs (event-related potentials) is that EEGs have a very fine temporal resolution
+* (p328) Magnetoencephalography (MEG) measures the same electrical currents that are measured by EEGs, however they are measured through the magnetic fields that they produce.
+This allows a finer spatial resolution than possible with EEGs.
+It is also much less susceptible to distortion due to the skull than EEG.
+However, it brings with it all sorts of technical issues, such has requiring to be carried in a room specifically constructed to block all alien magnetic influences, including the earth's magnetic field
+* (p329) Both PET and fMRI have high spatial resolution and relatively poor temporal resolution
+* (p331) Broadbent thinks of attention as occurring at the early stages of perceptual processing.
+His model is what is known as an early selection model
+* (p331) The locus of selection problem is the problem of determining whether attention is an early selection phenomenon or a late selection phenomenon

 # See also